PrestaShop/prestashop-specs/back-office/shop-parameters/product-settings/product-settings-page.md

 _As a merchant, I want to be able to manage my unavailable product combinations._

-**Display unavailable product attributes on the product page.** By default, it is enabled.
+**Display unavailable attributes on the product page.** By default, it is enabled.
+And the tooltip should be _If an attribute is not available in every product combination, it will not be displayed._, cf. _1.7.8_ issue #[17447](https://github.com/PrestaShop/PrestaShop/issues/17447).

 **When this option is enabled, unavailable products' combinations remain visible in the shop**.
 A message on the FO product page indicates the product is no longer available in the chosen option and invites customers to choose another combination: _Product available with different options_.